GHubbard21/GHubbard21/README.md

 - 👀 I’m interested in making iOS and Android apps and games.

-- 🌱 I’m currently learning React Native and other Porgramming Languages.
+- 🌱 I’m currently learning React Native and other Programming Languages.

 - 📫 How to reach me: Email: g21@tomhub.com
                       Instagram: ghubbard21